 Begin by focusing on one area of your home at a time, like the kitchen.
 Replace all of the single-use eating utensils, disposable cups, water bottles, and plastic wrap and bags with compostable or reusable alternatives.
 Once you master one area, prioritize reuse for other products in your home like the bathroom.

-Instead of plastic water bottle use a reusable water bottle
+Instead of a plastic water bottle use a reusable water bottle

-Instead of paper towel/ napkins use dishcloths, cloth napkins
+Instead of paper towels/ napkins use dishcloths, cloth napkins or unpaper towel

 Instead of plastic lunch baggies use reusable containers, like glass or stainless steel